 To help facilitate development of a strategic plan, I’ve developed a six-step process that has been used successfully by hundreds of businesses and public organizations throughout Oregon, Washington, and California.
 This plan guides businesses and organizations through the strategic planning process.
 The six steps include:

-1. Visions, Values, and Mission.
-To develop an effective strategic plan, it's important to clearly state why the company exists and identify the core values that guide the company.
+To develop an effective strategic plan, it’s important to clearly state why the company exists and identify the core values that guide the company.
 A vision is like a compass that helps guide the organization to a distant destination.
 Values are the foundation upon which the organization is built.
 The mission tells how you are going to do business to achieve the vision.

-2. The External Scan.
 The external scan is the process of looking outside your own company (and often outside your own industry) to gather information about new opportunities or potential threats that could affect the business in the future.
 The external scan helps you determine where you want to be in the future.

-3. The Internal Scan.
-The internal scan is like a "medical checkup" to determine the health of the company.
+The internal scan is like a “medical checkup” to determine the health of the company.
 During the internal scan, an internal assessment is conducted to determine the strengths and weaknesses of the business.

-5. Tactics.
 Tactics are the specific actions, timelines, responsibilities, and details that need to be implemented in order to achieve the strategic goals.
 For each strategic goal it is important to specify the how, when, who, how much, and assessment points as part of the tactics.

-6. Monitor and Evaluate.
 The final step in the six-step process may be the most important step of all.
-You must monitor your progress so you can determine whether you are on track or need to make "course corrections" to reach your goals.
-The Apollo 11 astronauts were "on-course" only rarely on their way to the moon - yet they got to the moon and returned safely to earth.
+You must monitor your progress so you can determine whether you are on track or need to make “course corrections” to reach your goals.
+The Apollo 11 astronauts were “on-course” only rarely on their way to the moon – yet they got to the moon and returned safely to earth.
 How did they do it?
 By making constant course corrections.

 Whether you are flying an airplane, playing in a hockey game, or running a successful business, it is critical to have a well-defined strategic plan.
 You need to know how you are going to reach your destination, win the game, or improve your company’s bottom line.
 I’ve found the six-step strategic planning process to be a valuable tool to guide businesses through the process of developing their strategic plan.
 Ultimately, it can make the difference between a smooth landing or a catastrophic failure.